 The latter are often seen as the “popular kids” – not necessarily well-liked or trusted, but other kids often look up to them (because of the power, attention or admiration they attain).
 These kids have skills that help them maintain their social status, so their behavior is very different from that of the “classic bully,” according to last year’s milestone multidisciplinary study from the U.S.’s National Academies of Sciences, Engineering and Medicine.
 So let’s zoom in on “high-status” and “low-status” bullying….

 The “classic bullying” stereotype “casts children and youth who bully others” as being “high on psychopathology, low on social skills, and possessing few assets and competencies that the peer group values,” according to the National Academies report.
-Obviously these are not “the popular kids”; they even annoy or provoke adults when seen in action.
+Obviously these are not “the popular kids.”
+They’re “low-status,” and they annoy or provoke adults, too, when seen in action.
 The consensus definition of bullying includes a “power differential” and, since classic “bullies” show their power by hurting peers physically, this kind of bullying happens in person, in physical spaces like school, not always out in the open but usually with witnesses.
 And it’s usually pretty obvious who the bully is.

-The high-status kind of bullying, on the other hand, is not always obvious to adults, especially if “perceived by peers as being popular, socially skilled, and leaders,” as the National Academies researchers describe them.
+The high-status kind of bullying, on the other hand, is not always obvious to adults, especially if the aggressor are “perceived by peers as being popular, socially skilled, and leaders,” as the National Academies researchers describe them.
 That’s how adults tend to see them too.
-Because they have “been found to rank high on assets and competencies that the peer group values such as being attractive or being good athletes,” adults sometimes overlook social aggression when they engage in it – or look the other way.
-High status aggressors can avoid discipline or manipulate situations so that their peers are disciplined instead of them.
-[Of course, not all popular students are high status aggressors; some, probably most, are genuine leaders, or at least kind to their peers.
+Because they have “been found to rank high on assets and competencies that the peer group values such as being attractive or being good athletes,” adults sometimes overlook social aggression when these aggressors engage in it – or look the other way.
+High-status aggressors can manipulate people and situations so that their peers are disciplined instead of them.
+[Of course, not all popular students are high-status aggressors; some, probably most, are genuine leaders, or at least kind to their peers.]